NimaBayati/Main/README.md

-#### All of the following projects were completed individually by me, Nima Bayati.
+#### All of the following projects were completed individually by me, Nima Bayati, unless specified.
-#### I adhered to any bounds/specifications and accomplished the projects' objectives as declared by the respective Professors.
+#### I adhered to any bounds/specifications and accomplished the projects' objectives as declared by the respective Professors/clients.

 ## Projects:
   - ECS 132: Probability and Statistical Modeling in Computer Science